markeyser/cookiecutter-collabora/README.md

 This process will generate a new project with your specific configurations.

-This will create a new project based on the `cookiecutter-ai-flock` template with your specified details.
+This will create a new project based on the `cookiecutter-two-lanes` template with your specified details.

 ```bash